 It has been a really long almost two days and I’m ready to sleep for at least a week… if not longer.
 My 40 hours of travel began in Cusco, Peru and ended in Seattle.. but oh my god, it was the worst itinerary ever and with the additional delays, I was just so damn exhausted.

-Nearly all of the flights were delayed, leading to extended layovers, followed by me missing the flight on a separate ticket and this whole journey was an entire mess.
+Nearly all of the flights were delayed, leading to extended layovers, followed by me missing the flight on a separate ticket and this whole journey was a mess.
 It was supposed to be 30 hours total travel time from Cusco to Seattle, but it ended up being 40 hours of travel and I’m dead tired at this point.
-The trip to Cusco was definitely worth it since Peru is gorgeous, but oh my god, the travel coming back.. absolutely awful… not planning in advance can sometimes (almost) kill you!
+The trip to Cusco was for sure worth it since Peru is gorgeous, but oh my god, the travel coming back..

 Editorial Note: Opinions expressed here are author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.